 Photography Without Borders: Exposing and Addressing the Social Determinants of Global Health (Closing/Plenary F)

-Annie Griffiths, one of the first women photographers to work for National Geographic, Griffiths has photographed in more than a hundred countries during her illustrious career.
+Annie Griffiths, one of the first women photographers to work for National Geographic, has photographed in more than a hundred countries during her illustrious career.
 In addition to her magazine work, Griffiths is deeply committed to photographing need around the world.
-She is founder and executive director of Ripple Effect, a collective of photojournalists who are documenting the programs that help poor women deal with the effects of climate change.
+She is founder and executive director of Ripple Effect Images, a collective of photojournalists who are documenting the programs that help poor women deal with the effects of climate change.
 Griffiths is a Fellow with the International League of Conservation Photographers.
 Known for her warmth and for her ability to create photographs that humanize situations and cultures, Griffiths is one of the National Geographic Speakers Bureau's most popular lecturers.
 Griffiths has received awards from the National Press Photographers Association, the Associated Press, the National Organization for Women, the University of Minnesota, and the White House News Photographers Association.
 She lives in Northern Virginia.

 Health Literacy Summit